wp-plugins/marketing-optimizer/readme.txt

 6. Landing Pages Templates

 == Changelog ==
+= Version 20141113 =
-= Version 20141030 =
+* Added the option to make visitor level phone tracking numbers click to call for mobile phones = Version 20141030 =
 * Added shortcode usage and description to settings.
 = Version 20141028 =